juanjomilla/PatagonianTechChallenge/script/README.md

 ![script-finished](./assets/run-script-2.png)

 The database has been populated.
-In the example the database for `.NET Core` project was populated, but if you want to populate the database for `Nodejs` project, change the `--projectType` parameter value to `nodejs`.

 **_NOTE: Every time you run the script, it will override all the existent information._**